tinglar/re-hoard/README.md

 # LICENSE
-This game is licensed under the GPLv3.
+This game is licensed under the Affero GPLv3.
 This game uses material under a CC-BY license or otherwise having permission explicitly given to me.

 # CREDITS
 The title music comes from 0xabad1dea's "Glorytales" (https://github.com/0xabad1dea/glorytales/).